Frankr22/Project2-DataAnalytics-ETL/README.md

 This GitHub respository contains the Jupyter Notebook used to conduct the ETL, as well as a technical report that further details the analysis.
 The original datasources can be found in the Resources folder within this respostiory.

-Getting Started
+## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Prerequisites
+## Prerequisites
 Before you can run this project, you will need to have the following software installed on your machine:

-Python 3
+- Python 3
-A modern web browser
+- A modern web browser

-You will also need to install the following Python packages:

-pandas
+- pandas
-sqlalchemy
+- sqlalchemy
-datetime
+- datetime
-timedelta
+- timedelta

-Contributions
+## Contributions
 This project was developed as part of a data analytics bootcamp and is not currently accepting contributions.
 However, we welcome any feedback or suggestions for improvement.